MadiyarMukhambet/UMS_Backend/README.md

 # University Management System (UMS)

-## 📚 Описание проекта
+---

-University Management System — это RESTful веб-приложение, разработанное на Spring Boot для управления системой университета. Проект поддерживает ролевую авторизацию и полные CRUD-операции для администрирования студентов, преподавателей и курсов.
+University Management System is a RESTful web application developed on Spring Boot for managing the university system.
+The project supports role-based authorization and full CRUD operations for administering students, teachers and courses.

 ---

-## 🚀 Как запустить проект
+## 🚀 How to start

-1. Установите **PostgreSQL** и создайте базу данных `unims_db`.
+1. Install PostgreSQL and create the unims_db database.
-2. Настройте параметры подключения в `application.properties` и `build.gradle.kts`.
+2. Configure connection settings in application.properties and build.gradle.kts.
-3. Выполните миграции Flyway.
+3. Run Flyway migrations.
-4. Соберите и запустите проект:
+4. Build and run the project:
 ./gradlew clean build
 ./gradlew bootRun
- Директория:
+ Directory:
  src
 └── main
     ├── java/com/unims